The Fear Of Running Out Of Money In Retirement Is Overblown

 The fear of running out of money in retirement is a rational one.
 After all, you've spent your entire career making and saving money, not pilfering your retirement accounts.

-But as someone who has been retired, or at least fake retired since 2012, I'm here to tell you the fear of running out of money in retirement is overblown.
-Because you are a rational, financially competent person, you will find ways to always be financially secure.
+But as someone who has been retired, or at least semi retired since 2012, I'm here to tell you the fear of running out of money in retirement is overblown.
+You will most likely be financially fine in retirement because you are a rational, financially competent person.
+You will find ways to always be financially secure.

 If you need more money in retirement, you will logical cut expenses, pick up a side job, or reposition your assets so they can generate more investment income.